 - Press the Option key while you drag them to copy them instead of moving them to the new location.

 - Press the Spacebar to invoke Quick Look, then use the arrow keys to cycle through previews of the selected files.

 - Right-click or Control-click on the files to display a dropdown menu and choose from options such as Rename, open with a specific application, or Move to Bin.

 How to select multiple files outside the Finder

 The methods described above work throughout macOS.
 So, any applications that follow the macOS guidelines will allow you to select multiple files using Shift for contiguous files or Command for discontiguous files.
 For example, in Photos, you can click and drag over photos to select them.
 That’s how to select multiple photos on a Mac.

 There are many different ways to select multiple files simultaneously, both in the Finder and in applications that adhere to Apple’s user interface guidelines.
 Once you’ve selected files, you can Control-click them to display a menu with a list of options or press the Spacebar to use QuickLook.

 If you need to delete lots of files simultaneously, however, there is an easier way.
-CleanMyMac X can identify large and old files and documents, and allow you to quickly remove them.
+CleanMyMac X can identify large and old files and documents and allow you to remove them quickly.